BigDogEnergy/BigDogEnergy/readme.md

 I take pride in the fact my pursuit of excellence has shaped my career.

-At my last role, over the course of the 5+ years I spent with Eaze, I climbed the ladder from a basic CS Agent to a custom role of Quality Improvement Specialist.
+At my last role, over the course of the 5+ years I spent with Eaze, I climbed the ladder from a basic CS Agent to a custom role of QA Analyst.
 This was through demonstrating the ability to effectively identify problems and create solutions utilizing the resources available to the team.

 Let me give you an example: The first thing I ever built for Eaze was the calculator that CS used for product-related cannabis taxes.